-Make-A-Wish is an international organization that serves to fulfill the wishes of critically ill children.
+Make-A-Wish is an international organization that serves to fulfill the wishes of children with critical illnesses.
 We operate in over 50 countries and have brought 550,000 wishes to life in 43 years.

 Grant life-changing wishes